• Skip to primary navigation

 Meetings & Clubs

 The following list covering the next two weeks is extracted for your convenience from the master online calendar maintained by the office.
-The list is accurate as of mid-week but for the most up-to-date information, please view the latest forecast of coming events on our website (News/OLLI Calendar).
+The list is accurate as of mid-week.
 Note: All OLLI members are welcome at, and encouraged to attend, meetings of the Board of Directors, committees and resource groups, kick-off coffees, etc. The OLLI office has sent (or will send) emails with links and meeting passwords to club members; you may also log in at the member portal and click on ZOOM CLASS LINKS.

-Sat Jun 3 10:30 am Tai Chi Club
+Sat Aug 2 10:30 am Tai Chi Club – online

 9:30 am